def-gthill/kenpali/kenpali-json.md

 >> [97, 97, 42]
 ```

-One of the entries of an object pattern can be a _rest pattern_, of the form `{"type": "rest", "name": <name>}`.
-The `<name>` is bound to an object containing whatever properties aren't mentioned explicitly in the object pattern.
+One of the entries of an object pattern can have `{"type": "rest"}` as its key.
+The corresponding name pattern is bound to an object containing whatever properties aren't mentioned explicitly in the object pattern.

 ```
 # Object destructuring with rest